Business Associate Agreement

 - Azure SQL Transparent Data Encryption (TDE) protects database storage at the infrastructure level.

-- Access to health data requires role-based authorization; only users with a Leader or Admin role may view or modify health records.
+- Designated health fields will be protected such that access requires role-based authorization; only users with a Leader or Admin role will be able to view or modify health records.

 2.3 Subcontractors

-Business Associate shall ensure that any subcontractors that create, receive, maintain, or transmit PHI on behalf of Business Associate agree to substantially the same restrictions, conditions, and requirements that apply to Business Associate under this BAA, in accordance with 45 CFR §§ 164.502(e)(1)(ii) and 164.308(b)(2).
+Business Associate shall ensure that any Subcontractor that creates, receives, maintains, or transmits PHI on behalf of Business Associate agrees in writing to materially equivalent restrictions, conditions, and requirements that apply to Business Associate under this BAA, in accordance with 45 CFR §§ 164.502(e)(1)(ii) and 164.308(b)(2), including (a) appropriate safeguards, (b) breach-notification flow-down, and (c) the obligation to flow down equivalent obligations to its own Subcontractors.
+Business Associate remains liable for its Subcontractors’ performance.

 2.5 Access to PHI

-To the extent Business Associate maintains PHI in a Designated Record Set, Business Associate shall, within fifteen (15) business days of receiving a written request from Covered Entity, make available to Covered Entity such PHI for purposes of satisfying Covered Entity’s obligations under 45 CFR § 164.524.
+To the extent Business Associate maintains PHI in a Designated Record Set, Business Associate shall, within fifteen (15) business days of receiving a written request from Covered Entity, make available such PHI for purposes of satisfying Covered Entity’s obligations under 45 CFR § 164.524.

 2.6 Amendment of PHI

-To the extent Business Associate maintains PHI in a Designated Record Set, Business Associate shall, within fifteen (15) business days of receiving a written request from Covered Entity, make any amendments to PHI as directed by Covered Entity pursuant to 45 CFR § 164.526.
+To the extent Business Associate maintains PHI in a Designated Record Set, Business Associate shall, within fifteen (15) business days of receiving a written request, make amendments as directed by Covered Entity pursuant to 45 CFR § 164.526.

 2.7 Accounting of Disclosures

-Business Associate shall maintain and make available to Covered Entity the information required to provide an accounting of disclosures in accordance with 45 CFR § 164.528.
+Business Associate shall maintain and make available the information required to provide an accounting of disclosures in accordance with 45 CFR § 164.528.
 Business Associate shall make such information available within thirty (30) days of a written request.

 2.8 Government Access

-Business Associate shall make its internal practices, books, and records relating to the use and disclosure of PHI available to the Secretary of the U.S. Department of Health and Human Services for purposes of determining Covered Entity’s compliance with the HIPAA Rules.
+Business Associate shall make its internal practices, books, and records relating to the use and disclosure of PHI available to the Secretary of HHS for purposes of determining Covered Entity’s compliance with the HIPAA Rules.

 2.9 Minimum Necessary